muhammedeminatasever-hash/Dual-STM32-Potentiometer-to-Servo-Controller-DMA-UART-IDLE-Line/README.md

 - Use `snprintf()` instead of `sprintf()` on the Master to avoid any risk of buffer overflow.
 - Call `HAL_UART_AbortReceive()` inside `HAL_UART_ErrorCallback()` on the Slave before restarting reception, so a still-active transfer cannot make the restart fail with `HAL_BUSY`.

----

-## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use it for educational, academic, or commercial embedded applications.